 2. Investments in preferred stock of entities captured in SSAP No. 97—Investments in Subsidiaries, Controlled or Affiliated Entities or SSAP No. 48—Joint Ventures, Partnerships and Limited Liability Companies as well as preferred stock interests of certified capital companies per INT 06-02: Accounting and Reporting for Investments in a Certified Capital Company (CAPCO) are included within the scope of this statement.
 The requirement to file investments in preferred stock of certain subsidiaries, controlled or affiliated entities with the NAIC pursuant to SSAP No. 97 does not affect the application of the accounting, valuation or admissibility under this statement.
 In addition to the provisions of this statement, preferred stock investments in SCAs are also subject to the provisions of SSAP No. 25—Affiliates and Other Related Parties and SSAP No. 97—Investments in Subsidiary, Controlled and Affiliated Entities.

-3. Investments in the form of preferred stock that are in substance residual interests or a residual security tranche, as defined in SSAP No. 43R or SSAP No. No. 48, shall be reported on Schedule BA: Other Long-Term Assets in the dedicated reporting lines for residuals.
+3. Investments in the form of preferred stock that are in substance residual interests or a residual security tranche, as defined in SSAP No. 21R—Other Admitted Assets, shall follow the accounting and reporting guidance in SSAP No. 21R with reporting on Schedule BA: Other Long-Term Assets in the dedicated reporting lines for residuals.

 SSAP No. 43R—Asset-Backed Securities (Effective 2025)